I Come with the Rain

 I Come with the Rain is a 2009 neo-noir thriller written and directed by Vietnamese-born French director Tran Anh Hung, starring American actor Josh Hartnett.

-After making three movies about Vietnam, Tran Anh Hung intended to make a baroque action film, a passionate thriller, both intense and poetic, haunted by three characters from the mythology of film and the Western world: the serial killer, the private investigator, and the Christ figure.
+After making three movies about Vietnam, Hung intended to make a baroque action film, a passionate thriller, both intense and poetic, haunted by three characters from the mythology of film and the Western world: the serial killer, the private investigator, and the Christ figure.

-The action takes place in Los Angeles, Mindanao and Hong Kong and brings together American and Asian actors.
+The film takes place in Los Angeles, Mindanao and Hong Kong and brings together American and Asian actors.

-The film score is written by the Argentine Academy Award Winner Gustavo Santaolalla and the English alternative rock band Radiohead.
-The filmmaker also makes heavy use of post-rock music, including songs by Explosions in the Sky, Godspeed You!
+The film score was written by the Argentine Academy Award winner Gustavo Santaolalla and the English alternative rock band Radiohead.
+The film also made heavy use of post-rock music, including songs by Explosions in the Sky, Godspeed You!
 Black Emperor, and A Silver Mt.
 Zion.

 The film premiered in Tokyo at Toho Cinemas Roppongi Hills on May 27, 2009.

 Synopsis

 Two years after killing Hasford, a serial killer, in the line of duty, Kline now works as a private detective, but he is still haunted by the ghosts of his past.
 A powerful pharmaceutical conglomerate boss hires Kline to find his only son Shitao who has mysteriously disappeared in the Philippines where he had been helping in an orphanage.